Warning Issued For Kids Taking Effexor

 Use of Antidepressants for Childhood Depression Under Scrutiny

 Sept.
-4, 2003 - Children who take certain antidepressants intended for adults may have a higher risk of suicidal behavior, according to
+4, 2003 - Children who take certain antidepressants intended for adults may have a higher risk of suicidal behavior, according to new research.

-to treat depression should not abruptly stop using them in response to these findings.
+But experts say that children and teenagers using these drugs to treat depression should not abruptly stop using them in response to these findings.

 Heightened Suicide Risk